Probability Distributions > Laplace Distribution

 - μ (any real number) is the location parameter and

 The shape of the Laplace distribution is defined by the location and scale parameters.
 The following image was created with this online Casio calculator (μ = 3, β = 0.7), which enables you to create various PDFs and CDFs for the distribution.

 The Laplace distribution with a location parameter of zero (i.e. a mean of zero) and scale parameter of one (i.e. variance σ2 of one) is called the classical univariate Laplace distribution.
 The formula for this particular version of the distribution is:

 f(x) = e-|x| / 2.

-The cumulative density function (CDF) of the Laplace distribution is found with calculus; it is the integral of the PDF.
+The cumulative distribution function (CDF) of the Laplace distribution is found with calculus; it is the integral of the PDF.
 You can think of an integral as the area under the curve.
 It’s the same idea as finding the area under a curve to find probabilities in normal distributions.